 This analysis is intended to introduce important early concepts to people who are starting to invest and want to start learning about core concepts of fundamental analysis on practical examples from today’s market.

-Laboratorios Farmaceuticos ROVI SA.’s (BME:ROVI) most recent return on equity was a substandard 8.91% relative to its industry performance of 11.62% over the past year.
-Though ROVI’s recent performance is underwhelming, it is useful to understand what ROE is made up of and how it should be interpreted.
-Knowing these components can change your views on ROVI’s below-average returns.
+Laboratorios Farmaceuticos Rovi SA (BME:ROVI) delivered a less impressive 4.7% ROE over the past year, compared to the 11.5% return generated by its industry.
+ROVI’s results could indicate a relatively inefficient operation to its peers, and while this may be the case, it is important to understand what ROE is made up of and how it should be interpreted.
+Knowing these components could change your view on ROVI’s performance.
 Metrics such as financial leverage can impact the level of ROE which in turn can affect the sustainability of ROVI’s returns.
 Let me show you what I mean by this.
-Check out our latest analysis for Laboratorios Farmaceuticos ROVI

 Breaking down ROE — the mother of all ratios

-Return on Equity (ROE) weighs Laboratorios Farmaceuticos ROVI’s profit against the level of its shareholders’ equity.
+Return on Equity (ROE) is a measure of Laboratorios Farmaceuticos Rovi’s profit relative to its shareholders’ equity.
 It essentially shows how much the company can generate in earnings given the amount of equity it has raised.
-Generally speaking, a higher ROE is preferred; however, there are other factors we must also consider before making any conclusions.
+While a higher ROE is preferred in most cases, there are several other factors we should consider before drawing any conclusions.

 Return on Equity = Net Profit ÷ Shareholders Equity